Denis1gn/portfolio/Researches and presentations/README.md

 ## Did you know?
 <p>- Unicorn companies are technological companies that reached valuation of $1b before entering stock market and receiving market valuation <p>
 <p>- Unicorn companies are created through strategy of blitz-scaling, which focuses on growth over efficency<p>
-<p>- Quantity of such companies accelerated fast during 2012-2019 because of VC funds eager to catch own unicorn in portfolio<p>
+<p>- Quantity of such companies accelerated fast during 2012-2019 because of VC funds eager to catch own unicorn in portfolio as well as rapid small investments among large number of tech firms<p>
 <p>- There were more profitable companies during Dotcom era than profitable Unicorn companies today<p>
 <p>- Underpricing is a situation when company undervalues their stocks during IPO and stock price skyrocket on the first traiding day, it's good for investors but it is bad for companies because they lose money otherwise they would get<p>
 <p>- Greater valuation of the company pre-IPO with demonstration of profitability brings less underpricing, because more investors researched the company and risks are known.
 Less risk brings less reward. <p>